stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/06-test-local.md

 **4. Stop the application**

 Before moving on, click in the first terminal window where the app is running and then press CTRL-C to stop the running application!
+Or click `clear`{{execute T1 interrupt}} to do it for you.

 ## Congratulations